 Top Temples & Places of Worship in Mumbai

 Mumbai wears its faith on its sleeve.
-Step off a suburban train at almost any station and within a few minutes you will pass a temple bell, the call to prayer from a nearby mosque, the quiet stone facade of a church, or the langar hall of a gurudwara.
+Step off a suburban train at almost any station and within minutes you will pass a temple bell, the call to prayer from a nearby mosque, the quiet stone facade of a church, or the langar hall of a gurudwara.
 This is a city where a Ganesh pandal, a dargah and a cathedral can share the same postcode, and where people of every background queue up together during festivals.
 If you want to understand Mumbai beyond its skyline and its street food, its places of worship are the best place to start.

 Hindu temples you should not miss